Skip to main content

 Frequently asked questions

-No, this is a common misunderstanding.
-If your doctor determines that oxygen will benefit you, they will advise you to use it for at least 15 hours a day, and sometimes even 20 hours.
-Using it for less time doesn't provide much benefit.
+If you are prescribed oxygen therapy, it's generally recommended to use it for at least 15 hours a day, and sometimes up to 20 hours.
+Using it for less time unfortunately won't provide much benefit for your condition.

 Further reading and references